Popular

 • Were you friendly?

 Seeking feedback communicates a clear message that you care, that personal excellence is important to you, and that learning and getting better are a priority.
 Feedback is a highly effective learning tool, but like any other tool, if left in the toolbox, it does you no good.
 Use it.
 Solicit feedback often.
-Make feedback a habit, and you'll successfully develop yourself as a professional.
+Make feedback a habit, and you’ll continue growing in confidence, skill, and credibility as a professional.

 Need more help with your career?